 One of the most common field methods to measure the proportion of grease in the body using the scale thickness of skin folds in certain areas of the body to infer the amount of fat under the skin, which is an indicator of body fat in general.

-We can use skin fold measurements as independent criteria for obesity individual.
+We can use skinfold measurements as independent criteria for obesity individuals.
 Or to convert these measures to fat ratios using predictive mathematical calculations intended for this purpose.

 Measuring the thickness of the skin fold requires good training and experience so that the measurement can be performed with accuracy and consistency.
 Therefore, in the absence of sufficient experience and training, some resort to the use of an indicator as an indicator of obesity.

 Body Mass Index (BMI) is calculated by dividing the body mass by dividing the weight in kilograms per square meter in meters.
 This indicator is easy to use and requires no tools.

 But is not a very accurate indicator of obesity because it is an indicator to suit weight and height only.